GrantErickson/TilePuzzle/README.md

 1. Find the next open spot and place the next piece there that fits.
 1. Recursively do this until all the pieces are placed.

-Doing the validity checks and making sure that if there is a space that can't be filled, the program backtracks and tries a different piece in the location iteratively finding the solution.
+One of the keys to speed was checking if there was an enclosed space that wasn't at least squares in size.
+If so, the program backtracks and tries a different piece in the location iteratively finding the solution.

+Additionally, this puzzle was challenging because it had the partial pieces.
+Some pieces were concave and some were convex.
+The general approach for the array values was as follows.
+1. Empty Square: 0
+2. Full square: 1
+3. Convex partial: +45, +135, +225, +315.
+This way I knew which concave pieces would fit.
+4. Concave partial: -45, -135, -225, -315.
+If these would combine the additive value would be either 180 or -180.
+5. If it was combined: -180 or 180.
+This does lose some data and would have been nice to display.

+Also, while I was tracking the approximate (no x and y offsets) locations of the pieces, it would have been cool to show the pieces in the output in color so each piece was obvious on the printouts.

 BTW: I just wanted to get this done, so there are probably lots of little issues here that need to get cleaned up.
 Please don't take this as pristine code.